fertinaz/genPrime/README.md

 ```
 $ go install
 ```
-This command will compile this source code, and put the binary executable under `$GOPATH/bin`.
-If `$GOPATH/bin` is added to your `$PATH`, then you should be able to run `genPrime` without specifying its path.
+This command compiles the source code, and puts the binary executable under `$GOPATH/bin`.
+If `$GOPATH/bin` is added to your `$PATH`, then you should be able to run the command below successfully:
 ```
 $ genPrime --help
 ```
-Alternatively you can try command below which is sloppy and error prone:
+Alternatively you can try this command as well, but it is sloppy and error prone:
 ```
 go run genPrime.go parseFlags.go basic.go eratosthenes.go sse.go validate.go --range=1,100 --algorithm=1
 ```

 ## Run
-A sample command can be found below:
+Sample usage:
 ```
 genPrime --range=10,200 \
   --algorithm=1    \